dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 If it’s not clear whether you or your team should consider someone as a participant and ask for consent, speak to a Principal Researcher or the Head of User Research.

-## Using dxw or client consent materials and processes
+## Using dxw, client or partner consent materials and processes

 On different projects you might use dxw, client or partner branded consent materials and processes.